ranganath294/Question-Paper-Generator/README.md

 To test the functionality of the question paper generator, create a sample database using the `create_question` endpoint and then use the `generate_question_paper` endpoint to generate question papers with different parameters.
 Ensure that the generated question papers meet the specified criteria.

+## Sample Database

+I am providing a sample database (`db.sqlite3`) with the project.
+If you wish to use this sample database, simply start the server.
+If you want to create a new database, delete `db.sqlite3` and then run the migrations before starting the server.

+**Note:** The example database provided is a local database file.

 ## Extending the Project